Survivor (franchise): Thrill ride

 One of the more novel merchandising items has been the interactive Survivor: The Ride thrill ride at California's Great America in Santa Clara, California.
 The ride includes a rotating platform on which riders are divided into one of four "tribes."
 As the ride moves along an undulating track, riders can be sprayed by water guns hidden in oversized tribal masks while drums and other familiar Survivor musical accents play in the background.
 Other theming includes Survivor memorabilia throughout the queue line and other merchandise for sale in nearby gift shops.
 The ride has since been rethemed as Tiki Twirl.

 Online games

 During the first Survivor seasons many online games based on forums were created.
 More specific Survivor online games appeared later.

 In late 2013, a former contestant of the American version of the show, Erik Reichenbach, launched a Kickstarter campaign for a Survivor-styled online mobile app called "Islands of Chaos".
 The app pits players from all over the world in a battle of challenges and strategy to be the last one standing.
 If the campaign is successful, the plan is to release the game free of charge on a range of platforms including on Apple and Android devices.

+Survivor: Castaway Island, a video game in partnership with Microids is slated for release on 3 October 2023.